 The LUTs for all PDFs are stored across two files per instrument: one for clear-sky probabilities and the other for cloudy-sky probabilities.
+These files are in NetCDF format.
 Each file contains the various LUTs along with data defining the dimensions of each LUT.
 Selection of LUTs from these files and the look-up of the LUTs is handled by the ARC-Lake processing code, and is dependent on the following factors: channels available, solar zenith angle, satellite zenith angle, prior LSWT, and the channel BTs and reflectances.